vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 require a chatbot to be more human like, so you decide to create a custom response format that behaves more playfully in a conversation or summary.

-The `debug` option lets you view detailed logs to help in troubleshooting and optimization.
-The `responseChars` lets you control the length of the summary, but note that it is **not a hard limit** like with the `max_tokens` parameter.
-The `modelParams` object provides even more fine-grained controls for the summarizer
+The `max_response_characters` lets you control the length of the summary, but note that it is **not a hard limit** like with the `max_tokens` parameter.
+The `summarization` object provides even more fine-grained controls for the summarizer
 model:
 * `max_tokens` specifies a hard limit on the number of characters in a response.
     This value supercedes the `responseChars` parameter in the `summary` object.
 * `temperature` indicates whether you want the summarization to not be creative at all `0.0`, or for the summarization to take more creative liberties as you approach the maximium value of `1.0`.
-* `frequencyPenalty` provides even more granular control to help ensure that the summarization decreases the likelihood of repeating words.
+* `frequency_penalty` provides even more granular control to help ensure that the summarization decreases the likelihood of repeating words.
 The values range from `0.0` to `1.0`
-* `presencePenalty` provides more control over whether you want the summary to include new topics.
+* `presence_penalty` provides more control over whether you want the summary to include new topics.
 The values also range from `0.0` to `1.0`.

 By leveraging these advanced capabilities, application builders can fine-tune